 and (hasPatient some LivingOrganism) (7)

-and (hasProcessualPart some BiologicalDeathProcess)
+and (ProcessualPartOf some BiologicalDeathProcess)

-and (hasInjuryInstant some PointInTime)
+and (hasnstant some PointInTime)

 On the one hand, the ontological problems with the existence of DeadOrganisms are solved, including the identity problem, as instances of LivingOrganism are formed at a certain time point (gfo:LeftTimeBoundary) and destroyed in another (gfo:RightTimeBoundary).
 On the other hand, by definition the relationship biotop:hasPatient allows more than one element in the range, which can lead to the erroneous interpretation that an event of death by injury or disease happen to several people simultaneously.

 Moreover, it still contains three identity problems: (a) The one between the DeathEvent and the BiologicalDeathProcess patients, which still persists; (b) the set of definitions stated up to that point neither include the moment of death nor make it identical to the end of the BiologicalDeathProcess that led to it; and (c) the same applies to the dying LivingOrganism, whose RightTimeBoundary should coincide with both the DeathEvent and the end of the BiologicalDeathProcess that arrived at it.
+Indeed, DeathEvent,is exactly the last part (in temporal terms) of a BiologicalDeathProcess; this is also an issue of coherence since the opposite (a BiologicalDeathProcess being part of a DeathEvent) would mean that an instantaneous process would have as part a process project to a time interval.

 Version 3